March 2nd, 2018

 Why Therapeutic Activity?

-Often times, a physical therapy will conduct a thorough analysis of each individual patient and their physical capabilities.
-Usually the physical therapist will then user their knowledge to correctly assess and shape a treatment plan that contains a appropriate exercise program that is highly customized for each unique patient.
+Often times, physical therapy will conduct a thorough analysis of each individual patient and their physical capabilities.
+Usually, the physical therapist will then use their knowledge to correctly assess and shape a treatment plan that contains an appropriate exercise program that is highly customized for each unique patient.
 For example, often many older people suffer from hip fractures.
 Many times, this will cause issues with not only muscle strength but also mobility since it's such a difficult injury.
 In this case, a physical therapist will often prescribe therapeutic exercises in conjunction with therapeutic activities.

 What is the goal of Therapeutic Activity?

-One of the first goals of a physical therapist exercise program is to help reduce pain and inflammation.
-After this is acheived, the exercise program can then focus on rebuilding and regaining muscle strength and mobility.
+One of the first goals of a physical therapy exercise program is to help reduce pain and inflammation.
+After this is achieved, the exercise program can then focus on rebuilding and regaining muscle strength and mobility.

 Therapeutic activity can also help with correcting faulty posture, inducing relaxation, and improving the overall levels of fitness in the body.
 This is why therapeutic exercises are often prescribed in addition to surgery, or in some cases, instead of surgery.
 All in all, these exercises, when done in the right way with a physical therapist, can offer remarkable benefits.
 If you think they might help, reach out to your physical therapist to talk through how therapeutic exercises could be good for you.

 Choosing the Best Exercises For You